Baked Chicken and Bean Taquitos

 How to Make Chicken Taquitos

-- Choose your protein: To keep things quick and easy, I usually use shredded rotisserie chicken breast for this recipe.
+- Choose your protein: To keep things quick and easy, I usually use shredded rotisserie chicken breast or leftover shredded chicken for this recipe.
 Any cooked chicken will work, but I like to keep in smaller pieces since I find they come out better that way.
 You could also use shredded chicken thighs or beef, just make sure the filling isn't too wet.
 Cooked ground turkey or beef is another great option or vegetarian crumbles for a non meat version.

 - Add the beans: One problem people have when making taquitos is that the filling falls out.
 I find that using refried beans prevents that since they hold everything together.
 If you don't have refried beans, I recommend mashing the beans lightly with a fork before mixing in the other fillings.
 If you don't like beans, you can skip them entirely.
-However you may want to use less salsa so the filling doesn't become too wet and make for soggy taquitos.
+However, you may want to use less salsa so the filling doesn't become too wet and make for soggy taquitos.

 - Pick a salsa: You can really use any salsa for this, so just choose something that your family loves - pico de gallo, spicy salsa taquera, chipotle salsa, or canned enchilada sauce.
 Personally, I love a nice spicy, green salsa so that is usually my first choice.

-- Add cheese: In my opinion you can never go wrong with cheese, so I always throw in some shredded cheese.
+- Add cheese: In my opinion, you can never go wrong with cheese, so I always throw in some shredded cheese.
 You could also melt this on top at the end instead, which is also delicious and makes for a killer presentation.

 - Toppings: Add shredded lettuce, tomatoes, salsa, avocado, onions, cilantro, sour cream, extra salsa, you name it!
 I like to set up a bunch of options and let everyone top their baked taquitos with their favorites.